Skip to main content

 Caching

-Cache AI responses when the same inputs produce the same outputs.
+Cache agent responses when the same inputs produce the same outputs.
 This reduces latency and costs for repeated operations.
 Use caching for:

 • Reference data that changes infrequently (product descriptions, documentation)